HenryShawnJeez/HenryShawnJeez/README.md

-- 👋 Hi, I’m @HenryShawnJeez
+- 👋 Hi, I’m @NuhuIbrahim
-- 👀 I’m interested in HTML5, CSS3, Tailwind CSS, Bootstrap, JQuery, EJS, React, Next.js, Nest.js, Riot.js, Node.js, Express, MongoDB, SQLite, Sanity
+- 👀 I’m interested in HTML5, CSS3, Tailwind CSS, Bootstrap, JQuery, EJS, React, Next.js, Sanity, Typescript
-- 🌱 I’m currently learning Solidity and Go.
+- 🌱 I’m currently learning Node.js and Express Framework, with MongoDB and Mongoose.
 - 💞️ I’m looking to collaborate on any Project.
-- 📫 How to reach me HenryShawnJeez@proton.me
+- 📫 How to reach me Ibrahimnuhu594@gmail.com

 <!---
 HenryShawnJeez/HenryShawnJeez is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.